eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 (*color by selection*) and selected network elements may be manipulated as a group in [netedit](Netedit/index.md).

+### Loading a selection automatically

+By setting option **--selection-file FILE** a selection file as described above can be given to **sumo-gui** at startup.
+Any objects that are loaded at the start of the simulation will be selected immediately.
+Any persons, vehicles or containers that were not loaded will be selected once they are loaded at a later simulation time.

 ## Locating Objects

 All simulation objects can be located based on their ID by using the